Which Welding Rod for Trailer Frame Repair

 Grind all joints to bright metal.
 Trailer frames live in salt, mud, and road grime.
 Bevel thick sections and run multi-pass welds.
 Wrap welds around corners and tube ends, do not stop at the edge.
 For tongue repairs, reinforce with a sleeve rather than just rewelding the crack.
 Welds on trailers should be continuous, not intermittent, at structural connections.

-Common Mistakes to Avoid
+Mistakes to Avoid With Trailer Frames

 Using E6013 or other light-duty rods on trailer frames.
 The low penetration creates welds that look good but have minimal fusion to the base metal.
 Welding over rust or paint because you are in a hurry.
 A failed trailer weld at highway speed endangers lives.
 Skipping preheating on thick sections in cold weather, which leads to hydrogen cracking in E7018 welds.

 As an Amazon Associate, GageRef earns from qualifying purchases.
-Supplier links on this site are affiliate links.
+Electrode spec pages linked above may contain affiliate links.